New York Online Poker

 In November 2013, voters backed a constitutional amendment allowing for the construction of up to seven commercial casinos to join the five tribal-run casinos and numerous slot parlors already present in the state.

-Just over two years later, the State Gaming Commission granted licenses to three upstate casinos: the $1.3 billion Montreign, Lago Resort & Casino and Rivers Casino – all of which are expected to open their doors to the public in 2017.
+Just over two years later, the State Gaming Commission granted licenses to three upstate casinos: the $1.3 billion Montreign, Lago Resort & Casino and Rivers Casino – all of which plan on opening open their doors to the public in 2017.

 A bid for a fourth license is currently pending, while the remaining three licenses are subject to a seven-year hold.
 The same hold applies to the construction of commercial casinos in New York City.

 New York Legislation

 The Empire State has been active on the online gambling front as well.
 Legislation was first introduced in 2014 by State Senator Senator John Bonacic.
 This was followed by S5302 in 2015, also introduced by Bonacic.

 However, the bill was more as a conversation starter than one that had a legitimate chance of becoming law.
 A more serious push began in January 2016 when Assemblyman J. Gary Pretlow put forth A9049, while Bonacic revitalized the structurally identical S5302.

 The bills allow for the issuance of up to 10 licenses for online poker sites, calls for a 15 percent tax on gross gaming revenue and define poker as a game of skill.
 There is no so-called “bad actor” clause.
 And the $10 million license fee would be offset against paid taxes during the first three years of operation.